Brochure/Practice Information Handout

 - Your practice philosophy and goals in the form of a welcome statement.

-- Professional information about each physician/provider, i.e., undergraduate and medical schools, residencies, special training, board certifications and the length of time in practice.
+- Professional information about each physician/provider, i.e., undergraduate and medical schools, residencies, specialized training, board certifications, the length of time in practice, and hospital affliations.

 - Specialties offered and scope of practice for each specialty.